-3.3.
-Sex identification
+3.3 Sex identification

-Of the 72 events where photos and data records were available, all but one had a sex assignment by the observer.2 Of the same 72 events, only 25 (35%) could have the sex cross-referenced by the expert.
-Of the remaining 47 (65%) events, it was not possible for the expert to determine sex3 due to poor photo quality, lack of genital imagery and / or low confidence in length measurements.4
+Of the 88 events where photos and data records were available, all events had a sex assignment entry recorded by the observer.1 Of the same 88 events, only 22 (25%) could have the sex cross-referenced by the expert.
+Of the remaining 66 (75%) events, it was not possible for the expert to determine sex2 due to poor photo quality, lack of genital imagery and / or low confidence in length measurements.3

-Of the 25 events where sex could be assigned by the expert, 23 had the same sex determination as the observer, resulting in 96% agreement (the green squares within the blue box, Table 3).
-This left two incorrect sex records:
+Of the 24 events where sex could be assigned by the expert, 16 had the same sex determination as the observer, resulting in 67% agreement (the green squares within the blue box, Table 3).
+This resulted in six incorrect sex records:

-- one of the female sex assignments by observers was classed as male by the expert - one individual assigned as 'not sexed' by the observer was assigned as male by the expert.
+- one of the male sex assignments by observers was classed as female by the expert. - three of the female sex assignments by observers were classed as male by the expert. - one individual assigned as 'unable to be sexed' by the observer was assigned as male by the expert. - one individual assigned as 'not sexed' by the observer was assigned as female by the expert.